evennia/evennia/docs/source/Setup/Installation.md

 Using a light-weight [Python virtual environment](./Installation-Git.md#virtualenv) is optional, but _highly recommended, to keep your Evennia installation independent from the system libraries.
 The virtualenv system is a part of Python and will make your life easier!
 ```

 Evennia is managed from the terminal (console/Command Prompt on Windows).
-Once you have Python, -- after activating your virtualenv if you are using one -- install Evennia with:
+Once you have Python installed&mdash;and after activating your virtualenv if you are using one&mdash;install Evennia with:

 	pip install evennia